blanedi/Project-python--ClubBlast/README.md

 Raw data lives in "HertieClubBlast - Final.xlsx"

 ## Run the Code
-The main file, which will run the code, is called "final_project 2".
-This project will call information from the other files.
+To run the code, open the file “main_project.py” in the project folder.
+The other files in that folder are modules containing functions which are used in the main project file.

 ## Development Team
 - Christopher Borges